UCL/STIR/documentation/devel/local-CI.md

 The image in the command above is suggested online.
 * The ```--env ACT=true``` option sets an environment variable used by the workflow to detect that it is running under ```act```.
- Some GitHub setp are skipped.
+ Some GitHub steps are skipped.

 ## NOTES